Surgery Opening Hours

 Patients on regular medication do not always need to see the doctor for a repeat prescription.
 Please complete the request slip from your previous prescription by ticking only the items that you need.
 If you do not have a request slip you can submit your request in writing or use the repeat prescribing service on this website.

-If you have registered for our new On Line Appointment and Repeat Prescription Ordering Service you can now order your Repeat Medication by using this system.
+If you have registered for our new online service you can now order your Repeat Medication by using this system.
 For details please click here

 or if you have already registered please follow the link below:-